DonRanS/DonRanS/README.md

 My Name is Randika Sirimanne, and I'm a Student at Wintec, nice to meet you.

--  📖I’m currently learning Bachelor in applied IT
+-  📖I’m currently studying Bachelor in applied IT
 -  🌐How to reach me: donsir34@student.wintec.ac.nz
 -  💻Hobbies: Playing video games